Your shopping bag is empty.

 Chopard returns to the Mille Miglia in 2019 for the 31st time both as historic partner and official timekeeper.
 This year, the Maison’s Co-president Karl-Friedrich Scheufele, a true car aficionado, will compete at the wheel of a Mercedes-Benz 300SL “Gullwing”.
 For the first time, he will be accompanied by his daughter, Caroline-Marie, heir to the Scheufele family’s passion for racing.
-Chopard, famous for its connection with historic motoring, will also unveil its latest Mille Miglia Race Edition chronograph and two other new models, the Mille Miglia GTS Power Control and a watch celebrating the centenary of coachbuilder Zagato.
+Chopard, famous for its connection with historic motoring, will also unveil its latest Mille Miglia Race Edition chronograph watch and two other new models, the Mille Miglia GTS Power Control and a luxury sport watch celebrating the centenary of coachbuilder Zagato.

 Chopard has been a loyal partner to the celebrated Mille Miglia endurance car rally since 1988, a close collaboration stemming from the Scheufele family's long-standing passion for owning and driving historic automobiles in which they also compete.